gbxyz/rdap-referrals-rfc/README.md

-# Providing efficient referrals to registrar RDAP records
+# Efficient RDAP Registrar Referrals

-This document outlines how an RDAP server can use the HTTP `Link` header field to efficiently refer RDAP clients to the sponsoring registrar's RDAP record for a domain name or other resource.
+This document outlines how RDAP servers can provide the HTTP `Link` header fields in RDAP responses to allow RDAP clients to efficiently determine the URL of the sponsoring registrar's RDAP record for a domain name or other resource.

 ## Generating the draft